 This Is Your Brain on Hate

-Researchers are studying how white supremacism may rewire people.
+Researchers are studying how extreme ideology may rewire people.

 I went to Omaha to find out if the internet had ruined my brain.
 After arriving at a lab at the University of Nebraska, I was ushered into a room with a desktop computer and hooked up to a galvanic skin response monitor—those finger clips perhaps most commonly associated with lie detectors.
 Then I looked at a slideshow of images while a webcam traced the movements of my eyes and picked up on small facial cues.
 The devices were meant to gauge my unconscious reactions, or micro-emotions, using five metrics: joy, anger, surprise, fear, and contentment.
 Had years of scouring Reddit and 4Chan desensitized me or made me susceptible to alt-right messages?
 I was afraid of what the answer might be.